MAtaur00/Development-Game/README.md

 For the first assingment we used Tiled, for the creation of the maps, Tiled has also allowed us u create navigation and collision layers.We also learned how to save and load the game.
 Then we implemented the pathfinding system using A*.Later we learned how to cap Fps, and we used the tool brofile.For The third assingment we had to implement a UI system that provides the game of a menu.

+## UI specifications

+The game has a main menu, by pressing continue, a previously saved game can be played.
+The settings button allows the player to enable and disable VSYNC, credits can also be seen.
+When pressing ESC in game a menu opens, there you can save the game, go back to the main menu or closing it and keep playing.

 ## Debugging Fucionalities